Holidays

 4. Classic Macaroni and Cheese

 A traditional macaroni and cheese can make a great addition to your Thanksgiving menu.
-In fact, for anyone wondering “what are the most popular Thanksgiving side dishes?,” mac and cheese might just top the list.
+In fact, for anyone wondering “What are the most popular Thanksgiving side dishes?”
+Mac and cheese might just top the list.
+Customize with whatever types of cheeses (Gruyère cheese is a decadent choice) and noodles you prefer for a creamy side dish that will be sure to fill you up.

 5. Turkey Gravy